twisha96/Artificial-Intelligence/Neural Network Colourizer/README.md

 3. CNN_RGB.ipynb: Three separate networks for RGB value.

-4. CNN_Stochastic_gradient_Descent.ipynb: Stochastic Gradient Descent of CNN

-5. Classification.py: Classifying the pixels into K color palette and making the model classify the classes instead of the (r,g,b) values.
+4. Classification.py: Classifying the pixels into K color palette and making the model classify the classes instead of the (r,g,b) values.